nicolas-van/wordpress-simple-bootstrap/README.md

   <img src="./screenshot.png" width="500px">
 </p>

+## Extension guide

 Although it's not absolutely necessary it's recommended to edit the LESS files instead of directly editing the `style.css` .
 It will then be necessary to re-compile these files with the `Gruntfile.js`.
-Here are the lines you will have to type to do so (assuming you already have installed nodejs, bower and grunt-cli):
+Here are the lines you will have to type to do so (assuming you already have installed nodejs):

 ```
 npm install
 npm run build
 ```

+## Supported browsers

+- IE up to IE8
+- Latest version of all other major browsers

+## Copyrights

 Copyright 2015 Nicolas Vanhoren
 Released under the terms of the MIT license.

-Supported browsers:

-- IE up to IE8
-- Latest version of all other major browsers

 Simple Boostrap is bundled with: